oresat/oresat-end-cards/README.md

 # "End Card" PCBs for OreSat

 OreSat cards in the top position (#1) and bottom position (#20) are special because they interface with both the solar arrays and with the end caps.
+They also tend to hold deployable antennas.

 ## Features